Interview practice sessions MASTER LIST

 I will update these lists every week on SUNDAY so keep checking back!

-I will also be running FREE interview sessions in both the MMI and panel format via Zoom.
+I hope to run FREE interview sessions in both the MMI and panel format via Zoom.

 For the MMI sessions, these will hold a maximum of 10 students with 11 stations (1 rest station) and you will be assigned to breakout rooms and required to move through each one in a timed fashion to mimic the real MMI.